 Big Launch Challenge

 The Big Launch Challenge is a business plan competition.
 Awards totaling $20,000 are available to the winners.
 The goal of the challenge is to provide an opportunity for early-stage startups to pitch ideas to investors.
-This year the event is on September 11, 2019, following the ACA Southeast meeting.

 The ACA is the Angel Capital Association.
 It is the world’s largest accredited investors professional organization.
 The Big Launch Challenge competition takes place immediately after the meeting.
 Ten finalists have ten minutes each to present a business plan to a panel of judges who are investors.